 Even after a week, that nagging cough won't go away.
 "Maybe you should see the doctor," your spouse suggests.
 The doctor?
 For a cough?
 And some sniffling?
 And an achy throat?
 Alright, it's time to call the doctor.
 You call....and get a busy signal...again and again.
 Finally the phone rings and it's answered...by a machine. [...]

 There is a certain comfort that comes with the words “I feel fine.”
 The phrase provides a security blanket that assures us that if we are not feeling certain symptoms, we are “safe” for the time being.
 And if I am feeling fine, why do I need to see a doctor?
 I am not looking […]

-Listen to Dr. Marc Rabinowitz of Prevention First Healthcare talk about what to do if you think you have the flu.
+Listen to Dr. Marc Rabinowitz of Prevention First Healthcare talk about what to do if you think you have the flu this winter.